M-J-Delaunay/empathia/README.md

-# 🌐 Empathia — v0.13
+# 🌐 Empathia — v0.14
 *March 2026*

-> Added: The Empathia Extension — Scoring the Web.
-And The Protective Council — protecting the mirror without controlling it.
-The extension rides inside the giants and scores them honestly.
-For the first time.
+> Added: The Welfare Signal — Empathia notices when something is wrong.
+Not to exploit it.
+To protect it.

 > This is the current version.